-Knowing “your size” will only help you know which regular sized ring will fit your finger.
+Knowing “your size” will only help you know which regular-sized ring will fit your finger.
 Wider bands and curved metal bands will not be the same size.
-Wider bands will typically take off anywhere between 1/2 – 1 size off the ring size.
+Wider bands will typically take away anywhere between 1/2 – 1 size off the ring size.
 (A person who usually wears a size 6, will need a size 7 with a wider band.)

 Curved metal will also require a band size adjustment, depending on which direction the metal curves.

-If the inside of the band curves inwards (towards the finger) or outwards (away from the finger), it could possibly greatly effect the size of the ring.
+If the inside of the band curves inwards (towards the finger) or outwards (away from the finger), it could possibly greatly affect the size of the ring.

-The best advise is to always attempt to try the ring first.
-If that is not possible, try to ask the jeweler or company how much the size would change based on the rings design.
+The best advice is to always attempt to try the ring first.
+If that is not possible, try to ask the jeweler or company how much the size would change based on the design of the ring.

-In the worst case scenario, you can always send the ring back if the wide shank created a confusion in size.
+In the worst-case scenario, you can always send the ring back if the wide shank created confusion in size.

 Intricate Wedding Bands and Detailed Shanks